bregnery/bregnery.github.io/_docs/tutorials/BESTstandaloneTutorial.md

 ```

 Now, in order to properly compile everything, the BESTAnalyzer and BESTProducer directories must be
-removed as they are not compatable with CMSSW_9_X.
+removed as they are not compatible with CMSSW_9_X.

 ```bash
 cd CMSSW_9_4_8/src/